 Many ask how frequently one must stop to fill up the CS690 with diesel fuel and the answer is simple - just once a day.
-And the 61-L (16-gal.) diesel exhaust fluid (DEF) tank will last much longer.
+The 61-L (16-gal.) diesel exhaust fluid (DEF) tank will last much longer.
 The CS690 comes equipped with a 1022-L (270-gal.) fuel tank that allows the operator to fill up the tank while servicing the cotton stripper.

 When it is time to move from one field to the next, the CS690 offers a transport configuration with a height of 4765 mm (187.5 in.).
 It moves from harvest mode to transport mode in roughly one minute and allows the operator to easily move down the road at 27 km/h (17 mph).